Quick answer

 - Suspect the lash glue first if the reaction is around the eyes or lash line.
 The standard adhesive most kits include (Duo original) is latex-based, and latex is a common irritant, so switching to a latex-free clear brush-on adhesive fixes the majority of these reactions on its own.
 The one we would reach for is the DUO Brush-On Striplash Adhesive in Clear, which is formaldehyde- and latex-free, has a fine brush for a clean lash-line application, and runs about $7 (in stock at $6.99 straight from the maker, and on the shelf at most drugstores, Ulta, or Sally).
 One caution worth knowing: the Ardell LashGrip Clear that often gets recommended for this is actually latex-based, so it is not the switch you want for a latex reaction.
 We line up the safe options in the stage makeup review.

 - If the skin itself reacts, move to fragrance-free and oil-free products and add a barrier layer underneath.
 Fragrance is a frequent culprit in face makeup, so cut it where you can, then lay down a skin-barrier layer before the makeup goes on.
 Mehron Barrier Spray (1 oz around $8.95, 2 oz around $13.95) is the dual-purpose pick worth carrying, since it shields reactive skin first and then helps set the makeup, so one small bottle does two jobs in the bag.
+For reaction-prone skin that bottle is also your setting step, so you do not need to add a separate sealer like Final Seal on top of it.
+If she also sweats through the makeup, the setting-spray answer walks the full powder-then-spray routine with the gentle Barrier Spray as the seal.

 - Patch test on the arm and do a small test on the face a full week out, never on performance morning.
 Put a dab of every adhesive and every new product on the inner arm, and do a single-lash or small-area test on the face several days ahead, so a reaction shows up while there is still time to swap, not in the dressing room when the clock is running.
+Once you know which products she tolerates, pack the safe versions into the standing kit instead of restocking week to week; the performance makeup and hair emergency kit walks the two-lane setup (mandatory required products plus a backup pouch) so the latex-free glue and the gentle remover live in the bag permanently, not on next week's shopping list.

 - If her eyes are the problem and the studio does not actually require lashes, skip them.
 Plenty of recital looks read perfectly well with liner and mascara alone, so when lashes are optional and her eyes react, the cleanest fix is simply to leave them out rather than chasing the perfect glue.